LudoPinelli/comment-box.nvim/README.md

 _comment-box_ allows you to:

-- draw a box around the selected text or actual line with a simple keyboard shortcut, the text is automatically wrap to fit the width of the box and can be centered or not,
+- draw a box around the selected text or actual line with a simple keyboard shortcut, the text is automatically wrap to fit the width of the box and can be centered,
 - create your own type of box by choosing its width and the characters used to draw the top, bottom, left, right and corners of it
 - draw a line with a simple keyboard shortcut,
 - create your own type of line by choosing its width and the characters used to draw its start, end and body,